Microsoft MapPoint

 Microsoft MapPoint is a discontinued software program and service created by Microsoft that allows users to view, edit and integrate maps.
 The software and technology are designed to facilitate the geographical visualization and analysis of either included data or custom data.
 Numerous acquisitions (Vexcel, Vicinity Corporation, GeoTango, etc.) have supplemented both data and feature integration.

 MapPoint is intended for business users but competes in the low-end geographic information system ("GIS") market.
 It includes all of the functionality of the most recent version of Streets and Trips, the consumer mapping software, at the time of development, as well as integration with Microsoft Office, data mapping from various sources including Microsoft Excel and a Visual Basic for Applications (VBA) interface allowing automation of the MapPoint environment.

 The MapPoint technology is also used in Microsoft Streets and Trips (for North American home users), Microsoft AutoRoute (for Western European home and small business users), Encarta's atlas functionality, Bing Maps and Bing Maps Platform.

 MapPoint, along with its companions Streets & Trips and Autoroute, was officially discontinued on December 31, 2014 and has no further product support.
 Bing Maps, along with the Windows 10 app Windows Maps are being represented as the replacement/alternative to MapPoint.

 Versions

-Microsoft MapPoint as the software is typically updated every two years and available in both upgrade and full packaged product form; the current and final version is 2013.
-Previous versions were released starting with 2000 (developing from Expedia Streets and Trips Planner 98, a consumer mapping application included with Office 97 Small Business Edition), which was slated to be included in the Office 2000 Premium Edition suite, but never was.
+Microsoft MapPoint is typically updated every two years and is available as a standalone upgrade or as a complete product.
+The current and final release is MapPoint 2013.
+The initial version was MapPoint 2000 (developing from Expedia Streets and Trips Planner 98, a consumer mapping application included with Office 97 Small Business Edition), which was slated to be included in the Office 2000 Premium Edition suite, but never was.